FBW32/4-PB-operators-comparison/README.md

 9. Check whether the remainder of x divided by z and the remainder of y divided by z are equal.

 10. Check whether z added to x is greater than y minus z.
 If it is not, find an operator which will give a result of true.

+11. BONUS CHALLENGE: Try increasing script readability by adding strings, question headings and line breaks, etc, to your output.